al-sapsan/al-sapsan/README.md

 - From November 13, 2023 to May 31, 2024 attended training at LLC "Information and Communication Technologies Plus" specializing as a “Judicial Expert,” specialization: “Judicial Examination of Video and Audio Recordings” (professional retraining diploma No.642421548594 dated May31 ,2024; registration number:2024/05/135);
 - From November20 ,2023 to June28 ,2024 attended training at LLC "Information and Communication Technologies Plus" specializing as a “Judicial Expert,” specialization: “Judicial Examination of Radio-Electronic ,Electrical ,Electromechanical Devices” (professional retraining diploma No.642422169677 dated June28 ,2024; registration number:2024/06/153);
 - From December1 ,2023 to July31 ,2024 attended training at LLC "Information and Communication Technologies Plus" specializing as a “Specialist in Judicial Computer Technical Expertise,” specialization: “Judicial Computer Technical Expertise” (professional retraining diploma No.642422169849 dated July31 ,2024; registration number:2024/07/162);
-- ### Currently undergoing training at Skillbox online university for the profession “Software Developer for Autonomous Unmanned Aerial Vehicles.”
+- ### Currently undergoing training at Skillbox online university for the profession “Software Developer for Autonomous Unmanned Flying Drones”